florianschanda/smtlib_schanda/README.md

 more areas (i.e. we found bugs in Z3, MathSAT, CVC4 with them).

 All of these are automatically annotated with SAT or UNSAT.

+## wintersteiger
+These are Cristoph's FP benchmarks, downloaded on 2017-07-05 from SMTLIB and filed here for convenience.

+## griggio
+These are Alberto's FP benchmarks, downloaded on 2017-07-05 from SMTLIB and filed here for convenience.

+## nyxbrain
+These are Martin's work-in-progress benchmarks.
+They are filed here for convenience, but they should not be re-distributed or included in SMTLIB as they are *not yet finished or necessarily correct*.